dastagirig1996/Customer_Object_Management/README.md

 - **Python**: Core programming language.
 - **Django**: Web framework for rapid development.
 - **Django REST Framework (DRF)**: For building the RESTful APIs.
-- **SQLite/MySQL**: Database for storing customer data (You can switch to other databases supported by Django).
+- **SQLite**: Database for storing customer data (You can switch to other databases supported by Django).
 - **Authentication**: Session-based or Token-based authentication.
 - **RESTful Services**: Create, retrieve, update, and delete customer information via APIs.